 Over the course of the past year, business has been booming.
 While the obvious reaction is congratulatory it does pose some challenges, as managing growth and expansion can be problematic if not handled correctly.
-Obviously it is a “problem” that most business would welcome with open arms, but seasoned professionals know that the challenges of growth are very real.
+Obviously, it is a “problem” that most businesses would welcome with open arms, but seasoned professionals know that the challenges of growth are very real.

 Here is my take on the essentials of how businesses can properly manage the challenges that accompany rapid growth.

 I strongly believe in a simple philosophic principle … ready for this, things are about to get deep …